Interpreting

 This MA in Interpreting is designed to provide students with:

-- In-depth knowledge and understanding of the contexts and practices of professional interpreting, enabling students to develop the skills upon which professional interpreter competence is predicated
+- In-depth knowledge and understanding of the contexts and practices of professional interpreting, enabling students to develop the skills upon which professional interpreter competence is predicated.

-- Advanced expertise in their language pairs
+- Advanced expertise in their language pairs.

-- In-depth knowledge of the language-services market place
+- In-depth knowledge of the language-services market place.

-- Appropriate opportunities in professionally-based practice
+- Appropriate opportunities in professionally-based practice.

 Subjects taught

-Principles and Practices of Interpreting (40 CATS)
+Principles and Practices of Interpreting (40 credits)

-Commercial Interpreting (20 CATS)
+Simultaneous Interpreting (20 credits)

-Public Service Interpreting (20 CATS)
+Public Service Interpreting (20 credits)

 Entry requirements